lucaslopes/hedonic/README.md

 ## Usage

-The `hedonic.HedonicGame` class extends from `igraph.Graph`, inheriting all its methods and properties.
+The `hedonic.Game` class extends from `igraph.Graph`, inheriting all its methods and properties.
 This means you can use it in a similar way to how you use `igraph.Graph`, with additional functionality specific to hedonic games.

 Here's an example of how to use it: